Thomson Andrews

-Thomson has sung on numerous Hindi dubbed Disney productions; including from the Winnie The Pooh franchise, The Little Mermaid TV series, and films Encanto, The Jungle Book 2, 2019's The Lion King and Aladdin, 2017's Beauty and the Beast, as well as Toy Story, Frozen, The Princess and the Frog and Marvel Studios's Hawkeye series on Disney+.
+Andrews has sung on numerous Hindi-dubbed Disney productions, including from the Winnie The Pooh franchise, The Little Mermaid TV series, and the films Encanto, The Jungle Book 2, 2019's The Lion King and Aladdin, 2017's Beauty and the Beast, as well as Toy Story, Frozen, The Princess and the Frog and Marvel Studios's Hawkeye series on Disney+.
 He is the dub voice of 'Wembley' on Apple TV+'s comedy puppet series Fraggle Rock: Back to the Rock and Gonger on Sesame Street.

-He has been certified as a Performing Vocalist by Trinity College Of Music, London and has briefly trained in Hindustani classical singing.
+He has been certified as a Performing Vocalist by Trinity College Of Music, London, and has briefly trained in Hindustani classical singing.
 Apart from live performances, he also sings on and arranges voicings for films playback songs & background scores.
-Thomson has sung film songs and ad jingles in several Indian languages such as – Hindi, Tamil, Telugu, Malayalam, Kannada, Tulu, Marathi and Bengali.
-He also has several international ad jingles to his credit for products in Kenya, Tanzania, Nigeria, West Indies, and more.
-He also sings in foreign languages such as Swahili, Portuguese, Spanish, Turkish and more.
-His debut Neo-Soul single People Ain't Things was mastered by Grammy Award winning mastering engineer Reuben Cohen from Lurssen Mastering in Hollywood, California.
-His music has featured on national television networks like MTV Indies, VH1 India and 9xO and the radio station Radio One (India).
+Andrews has sung film songs and ad jingles in several Indian languages such as Hindi, Tamil, Telugu, Malayalam, Kannada, Tulu, Marathi, and Bengali.
+He has also done several international ad jingles for products in Kenya, Tanzania, Nigeria, the West Indies, and more.
+He also sings in foreign languages such as Swahili, Portuguese, Spanish, Turkish, and more.

+His debut neo-soul single People Ain't Things was mastered by Grammy Award winning mastering engineer Reuben Cohen from Lurssen Mastering in Hollywood, California.
+His music has featured on national television networks like MTV Indies, VH1 India, and 9xO, as well as the radio station Radio One (India).
 Thomson performed for Vogue India's Women Empowerment initiative #VogueEmpower in 2014.
-Besides his solo accolades, projects, Motown, R&B, Funk music tribute concerts and collaborations, he is part of a popular Indian A cappella ensemble called Raaga Trippin' with whom he performs live shows and creates unique renditions of cover songs as well as originals.
+Besides his solo accolades, projects, motown, R&B, funk music tribute concerts, and collaborations, he is part of a popular Indian a cappella ensemble called Raaga Trippin', with whom he performs live shows and creates original and cover songs.

-In 2020, Thomson's musical influences and songwriting skills include the genres of pop, R&B, funk, Neo-soul, blues, soul, jazz, gospel, hip-hop, opera, soft rock, rock and roll and Sufi.
-He also mentors new musicians via his Indie Music Label Throan Of Art Music, guiding them with professional singing tips onstage and in the recording studio.
+In 2020, Andrews' musical influences and songwriting skills include the genres of pop, R&B, funk, neo-soul, blues, soul, jazz, gospel, hip-hop, opera, rock and roll, and Sufi.
+He also mentors new musicians via his indie music Label Throan Of Art Music, guiding them with professional singing tips onstage and in the recording studio.